Tnatiel/bootstrap-blog/README.md

 * `header.html`: The header of the blog's HTML template that contains the navigation bar.
 * `footer.html`: The footer of the blog's HTML template that contains the social media links.
 * `index.html`: The home page of the blog that displays a list of blog posts.
-* `post.html`: The post page of the blog that displays the full text of a blog post.
+* `post.html`: The post page of the blog that displays the full text of a blog post and a comment section.
 * `about.html`: The about page of the blog that displays information about the blog.
 * `contact.html`: The contact page of the blog that displays a form to send an email message to the blog owner.
+* `create_post.html`: The page of the blog that displays a form to create a new post.
-* `make-post.html`: The edit/add page of the blog that displays a form to edit/add the post.
+* `edit_post.html`: The page of the blog that displays a form to edit an existing post.
+* `delete_post.html`: The page of the blog that displays a confirmation message to delete a post.
+* `login.html`: The page of the blog that displays a form to log in to a user account.
+* `register.html`: The page of the blog that displays a form to register a new user account.
+* `profile.html`: The page of the blog that displays the current user's profile information and posts.
+* `comments.html`: The page of the blog that displays a list of comments for a post and a form to add a new comment.
+* `forms.py`: The file that defines the Flask-WTF forms used in the application.

 ## Technologies & Tools